voges/calq/README.md

 That means:

 * The **release** version number format is: MAJOR.MINOR.PATCH
-* Increment the
+* We increment the
-  * MAJOR version when you make incompatible API changes,
+  * MAJOR version when making incompatible API changes,
-  * MINOR version when you add functionality in a backwards-compatible manner, and
+  * MINOR version when adding functionality in a backwards-compatible manner, and
-  * PATCH version when you make backwards-compatible bug fixes.
+  * PATCH version when making backwards-compatible bug fixes.
 * **Pre-release** versions are denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
   * Example 1: 1.0.0-alpha.1 ("alpha version 1 of the planned major release 1")
   * Example 2: 1.0.0-beta.1 ("beta version 1 of the planned major release 1")